LaravelDaily/Laravel-Reservations-Course/course/02 - Admin Role for Companies.md

 // ...
 ```

-So now other users don't see the `Companies` in the navigation.
+So now, other users don't see the `Companies` in the navigation.

 ![](images/companies-link-only-for-admins.png)

+---

-## Tests
+## Automated Tests

+My personal philosophy with automated tests is that you need to start writing them almost from the very beginning, feature by feature, immediately after you finish a certain clear part of that feature.

+Some people prefer TDD to write tests first, but for me personally it never worked well, cause in many cases you don't have the full clearance on what the feature should look like, in its final version.
+Which then leads to double work of editing both the code and the tests multiple times.

+Other people prefer to write tests after all the project is done, but in that case you may likely forget the details of how certain features work, especially the ones you created long time ago.

-Now, let's write tests to ensure that only users with the `administrator` role can access the `companies` page.
-But, before that, we need to fix default Breeze tests.
+Now, let's start with writing tests for permission: to ensure that only users with the `administrator` role can access the `companies` page.

-When we added the `role_id` column to the `Users` table it broke the default breeze tests.
+But first, before that, we need to fix the default tests that come from Laravel Breeze.
+When we added the `role_id` column to the `Users` table, it broke the default breeze tests:

 ```
 FAILED  Tests\Feature\Auth\AuthenticationTest > users can authenticate using the login screen                                                                   QueryException